fguerco/slack-message/README.md

-# slack-msg - Send messages in slack
+# slack-message - Send messages in slack

 I made this tool to post some messages to slack as myself for some automation scripts